k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 ## Update LU Schema

 The data source of the LU schema may have been updated, and consequently requires editing of the LU schema.
-When doing so, note the following:
+When doing so, the following notes and caveats must be taken into account:

 ### Adding or Removing LU Tables